- AT&T has been known for throttling the bandwidth of its customers, even on unlimited data plans that normally shouldn't have such limitations.

 This is a tactic used by ISPs to persuade users to renew the data packet with their company.
 From this perspective, it would make sense that the internet connection is limited after reaching the cap mentioned in the contract.

 That being said, depending on the ISP company, throttling is used sometimes even while paying for a so-called unlimited internet plan.
-ISP’s engage this procedure whenever your data transfer reaches a certain soft cap, which is not fixed, but dependant on your location, internet connection type, and surge in the network data processing.
+ISP’s engaged in this procedure whenever your data transfer reaches a certain soft cap, which is not fixed, but dependent on your location, internet connection type, and surge in the network data processing.

-- The ISP wants to stop you from accesesing certain online resources
+➡️ The ISP wants to stop you from accessing certain online resources

 For you to be able to access certain streaming services or download large files through a torrent client, your internet connections need to be running at a certain speed.

-By using the process of throttling, your ISP reduces the amount of data that can be transferred at once through their network, and thus, stop you from using the services mentioned above.
+By using the process of throttling, your ISP reduces the amount of data that can be transferred at once through their network, thus, stopping you from using the services mentioned above.

-- The ISP’s network is used by a large amount of people at once
+➡️ The ISP’s network is used by a large number of people at once

 Bandwidth throttling also happens if the ISP observes that their network can’t deal with the number of people using their connection at the same time.